 -managing stresses and the strains co-parenting can have on their relationship.

-Throughout the weeks, I encouraged both parents to practice different strategies they wanted to try, gave them an opportunity to self-evaluate in a safe non-judgemental space of what worked well and how things can been done differently, and prompted them to do a little homework after each session to help put what they learned into practice.
+Throughout the weeks, I encouraged both parents to practice different strategies they wanted to try, gave them an opportunity to self-evaluate in a safe non-judgemental space of what worked well and how things can be done differently, and prompted them to do a little homework after each session to help put what they learned into practice.
 Each week, I was so inspired to see each parent share their positive experiences as well as be open and honest about their fears and difficulties.

 Session two in the programme is my favourite; I absolutely loved supporting the parents to think about better ways to cope with emotions, such as when they focused on their breathing technique and did some mindfulness exercises.
 The parents were able to practice with me in the room and then put into practice at home.
-For example, I used a chocolate bar helping the parents to focus in the moment in what they feel, see, hear, taste and smell.
+For example, I used a chocolate bar helping the parents to focus at the moment in what they feel, see, hear, taste and smell.
 Both parents loved this simple exercise to recognise how to manage stressful situations which often occur in their day-to-day lives.

 The weeks flew past and my main challenge was to keep to the two hours per session as we had so much to discuss.
-Most of our focus was thinking about their goals and what steps they could make, however small, to reach their goals, such as finding time in a busy day to take a ten minute walk in the park in order to promote their self-care.
+Most of our focus was thinking about their goals and what steps they could make, however small, to reach their goals, such as finding time in a busy day to take a ten-minute walk in the park in order to promote their self-care.

-At the final session I presented them with a certificate for successfully completing the Family Transition programme and both parents recognised a strong sense of hope to the possibility that their co-parent relationship could actually improve and that they each have the confidence to make positive changes to their lives and their families.
-At the end each parent gave me feedback about their experience. “
+At the final session, I presented them with a certificate for successfully completing the Family Transition programme and both parents recognised a strong sense of hope to the possibility that their co-parent relationship could actually improve and that they each have the confidence to make positive changes to their lives and their families.
+At the end, each parent gave me feedback about their experience. “

 What the participating parents said.